-There is an active committee of GP trainees that draw representation from every training area, and provides direct and close communication with the Head of Primary & Community Care Education and Head of the GP School.
+There is an active committee of GP Resident Doctors that draw representation from every training area, and provides direct and close communication with the Head of Primary & Community Care Education and Head of the GP School.

-The GPSTR committee comprises of GP trainee representatives from each VTS scheme across various training years.
+The GPSTR committee comprises of GP Resident Doctor representatives from each VTS scheme across various training years.
 To get involved contact your current local VTS representatives or speak to your training programme directors.

-Out of Programme Experience (OOP)
+Out of Programme Experience (OOP)/Global Health Fellowship

-GP trainees in London may be eligible to undertake negotiated OOP experience provided this satisfies the guidance and criteria.
+GP Resident Doctors in London may be eligible to undertake negotiated OOP experience provided this satisfies the guidance and criteria.
 This is best taken between the end of the ST2 year and the beginning of the ST3 year.
+General Practice OOP/Global Health Fellowships